flukadocker/fluka_wsl/README.md

 2. Update Ubuntu packages
 3. Install packages required by FLUKA and Flair
 4. Set up Ubuntu to be able to run FLUKA and Flair
-4. Checks the latest version of FLUKA and Flair
+4. Check the latest version of FLUKA and Flair
 5. Download FLUKA and Flair, if necessary
 6. Install Flair
-7. Compiles FLUKA
+7. Compile FLUKA
 8. Clean up Ubuntu installation

 ### 6. Close Ubuntu